 Our strategy has three main elements aligned to deliver a compelling Total Cost of Ownership ("TCO") value proposition.
 The first is our portfolio of wireless transport products allowing our customers increased capacity and flexibility with a much better total cost solution.
 We are expanding the data-carrying capacity of our wireless products to address the increasing data demand in networks of all types.
+Further, energy consumption is emerging as a key component of TCO.
+Our research and development contemplates innovations in capacity, energy efficiency and overall TCO.

-Second, in order to address the operational complexity of planning, deploying, owning and operating microwave networks, we are investing in a combination of software applications, tools and services where simplification, process automation and our unique expertise in wireless technology can make a significant difference for our customers and partners.
+Second, to address the operational complexity of planning, deploying, owning and operating microwave networks, we are investing in a combination of software applications, tools and services where simplification, process automation and our unique expertise in wireless technology can make a significant difference for our customers and partners.

-Finally, Aviat is investing in e-commerce through our Aviat Store platform and supporting supply chain capabilities.
+Finally, Aviat is investing in e-commerce through our online platform, the "Aviat Store" and supporting supply chain capabilities.
 Aviat can better service customers buying through the Aviat Store with lower costs, faster lead times and a simpler purchasing experience.
 The Aviat Store, together with our supply chain, enables customers (including Tier 2 and mobile 5G operators) to purchase products as needed, thus avoiding lengthy and variable lead times that come with other vendor solutions and allowing those customers to lower warehousing costs, reduce obsolete equipment, and lower the cost of capital by paying only when equipment is needed.